Concerns For

 Treatments

-of ntegrative
+of Integrative

 Medicine

-The Veterinary Institute of Integrative Medicine provides you with a quick guide to help you have a better understanding of Integrative Medicine Terms.
+The Veterinary Institute of Integrative Medicine provides you with a quick guide to help you have a better understanding of Integrative Medicine terms.

-Industry news and perspectives and cutting edge medical/ scientific reports are just a click away.
-We’ve streamlined the time it takes you to stay up to date on the latest data vital to your practice and your ongoing education.
+Industry news and perspectives and cutting-edge medical/scientific reports are just a click away.
+We’ve stream-lined the time it takes you to stay up to date on the latest data vital to your practice and your ongoing education.

 We only work with sponsors who are committed to healing animals and embrace an Integrative approach to animal health.
 We urge you to visit our sponsor page to learn more about these worthwhile companies and how they can support your animal’s health.